Mitchlol/Open-Pixel-Poi/Firmware/MANUAL.md

 # Open Pixel Poi User Manual

+> [!NOTE]
+> This guide is kept in sync with the firmare ware published to the
+> web-based firmware flasher tool.
+The PCBs from my web store may
+> arrive with outdated firmware, as they are pre-flashed in batches.

 ## Quirks & Features
 Open pixel poi have a single button menu which gives access to

 1. Power on/off
-1. 15 pattern slots (split into 3 pattern banks)
+1. 15 pattern slots (split into 3 pattern banks w/ auto cycle options)
 1. 5 Brightness levels
 1. 10 speeds
-1. Auto patten cycle mode
 1. Voltage display

 Note: a freshly flashed firmware will have no pattens and display